-Though it has made strides in the last decade, the tech industry remains extremely homogenous — a 2019 survey revealed that people of color made up only five percent of employees at Silicon Valley tech firms, and women hold around just 28 percent of tech industry roles.
-If tech companies want to build an industry that truly looks toward new horizons, they need to make DEI a central part of their values.
+Though it has made strides in the last decade, the tech industry remains extremely homogeneous.
+According to a 2022 Built In survey, one in four companies are more than 70 percent white, while almost 40 percent of women and BIPOC (Black, Indigenous and people of color) employees feel excluded from decision-making processes.
+If tech companies want to build an industry that truly looks toward new horizons, they need to make diversity, equity and inclusion (DEI) a central part of their values.

 What Is Diversity, Equity and Inclusion (DEI)?